matoni109/matoni_portfolio/src/_posts/2022-01-11-product-design-sprints.md

 > Fail fast, fail hard, fail early, and move on without expending excessive amounts of resources. 💸💸💸
 >
-> or the ☀️-side is you've found a successful product, done it collabatively, and for little R&D cost.
+> or the ☀️-side is you've found a successful product, done it collaboratory, and for little R&D cost.

 ### How To Cook a PDS Pudding